Hindu mythology: Meaning of "myth"

-Myth is a genre of folklore or theology consisting primarily of narratives that play a fundamental role in a society, such as foundational tales or origin myths.
+Myth is an etic (foreign, outsider) term relative to Hinduism.
+"Myth" describes a genre of folklore or theology consisting primarily of narratives that play a fundamental role in a society, such as foundational tales or origin myths.
 For folklorists, historians, philosophers or theologians this is very different from the use of "myth" simply indicating that something is not true.
 Instead, the truth value of a myth is not a defining criterion.
-Hindus see this as not just tales, but their history and tradition passed on in literary form.

-Hindu myths can be found in the Vedas, the itihasa (Ramayana and Mahabharata), and the major Puranas.
-Other sources include the Bengali literature, such as Mangal-Kāvya, and the Tamil literature, such as Divya Prabandham, Tirumurai and the Five Great Epics.
-These narratives play a crucial role in the Hindu tradition and are considered real and significant within their cultural and spiritual context, offering profound insights into the beliefs and values of Hinduism.

 Origins and development

 Indus Valley Civilisation

-According to Joseph Campbell, the Indus Valley (2600–1900 BCE) may have left traces in the beliefs and traditions of Hinduism.
+According to Joseph Campbell, the Indus Valley Civilisation (3300–1300 BCE) may have left traces in the beliefs and traditions of Hinduism.
 Artefacts have revealed motifs that are also employed and revered by Hindus today, such as primary male deities worshipped by a ruling elite, mother goddesses, nature spirits, snake worship, as well as the reverence of other theriomorphic (animal-shaped) beings.
 These themes would be maintained by the Dravidian folk religion even after the decline of its parent civilisation around 1800 BCE.

+Vedic tradition

-Vedic Period
+Vedic period

-A major factor in the development of Hinduism was the Vedic religion.
-The Indo-Aryan migration brought their distinct beliefs to the Indian subcontinent, where the Vedas were composed around 1500 BCE.
-The Indo-Aryans Vedic pantheon of deities included the chief god Indra, the sun deity Surya, Ushas, as well as Agni.
+The term Veda signifies knowledge that was "heard" (shruti) or orally communicated to Vedic sages known as Rishis.
+The pantheon of this religion focuses on the personification of natural forces, governed by a "Vedic Triad" of supreme deities: Agni, Indra and Surya.

+The Rigveda contains praise verses to the gods.
+The Yajurveda provides the mantras for sacrificial rites.
+The Samaveda arranges its verses as songs to be melodically chanted.
+The Atharvaveda collects spells, curses, and healing incantations.
+The use of physical images of gods likely came only in later centuries.

+In the Vedic pantheon, three gods stood above all others: Agni, Indra, and Surya: